sourmash-bio/sourmash/doc/api-example.md

 ### Protein-based encodings

 By default, `MinHash` objects work with DNA.
-However, sourmash supports amino acid, Dayhoff, and hydrophilic/hydrophobic encodings as well.
+However, sourmash supports amino acid, Dayhoff, and hydrophobic-polar encodings as well.

 The simplest way to use a protein `MinHash` object is to create one and call `add_protein` on it --